- ✓ BY SEEDS AND SPRINGS

 Zucchini is planted in open ground every 50-70 cm so that the plants do not experience a nutrient deficiency.
 Some people lower a seed in one planting hole on the 2-3 seed, and after emergence, thin out, leaving in each hole one of the strongest and most well-developed plants.

 Watering the zucchini should be under the root as the topsoil dries up, usually no more than once every 10 days.
 Due to excess moisture, the tip of the zucchini may begin to rot.
 But if the summers were dry and zucchini were thirsty, their stems could crack and suffer from root rot.
-Some experts advise to completely stop watering 7-10 days before harvesting to avoid the risk of rot.
+Some experts advise to completely stop watering 7-10 days before harvesting to avoid the risk of decay.
 To provide zucchini with the necessary trace elements, you can use a mixture of 5 g of superphosphate, 2 g of urea and 1 l of water.
 The first feeding is carried out ten days after the emergence of seedlings, the second - a week later.

 Let's traditionally consider some interesting varieties of zucchini: